 The DPD is accredited by the Accreditation Council for Education and Nutrition and Dietetics (ACEND).

 Students who complete the Nutritional Sciences major in the DPD program receive the Bachelor of Science Nutrition and Dietetics degree.

 Students must meet the following criteria as a pathway for becoming an RDN which can also found at the Commission on Dietetic Registration website:

 - Fulfill all academic course requirements of the DPD according to the ACEND 2017 Standards of Education.

 - Earn a Bachelor’s degree (miniumum); Students completing the UW-Madison DPD program in Nutritional Sciences will earn a B.S.
-Dietetics.
+Nutrition and Dietetics.

 - Complete an ACEND-accredited Dietetic Internship Program.

 - Pass a national exam administered by the Commission on Dietetic Registration (CDR).
 Effective January 1, 2024, the CDR will require a minimum of a master’s degree to be eligible to take the registration examination to become an RDN.
 The Department of Nutritional Sciences offers an online Master of Science in Clinical Nutrition, which will meet this requirement.

 - Follow appropriate state laws that regulate the practice of dietetics.